If you work in a warehouse, you know that having a sound warehouse management system (WMS) is critical to your success.

 1. Standalone system

-This system is an on-premises type system that is deployed on the local hardware and network.
+This is an on-premises type system deployed on the local hardware and network.
 That is the lowest price warehouse management system.

 This system is a typical web-based system such as SaaS.
 It provides faster implementation and helps to reduce IT maintenance as it is hosted on a separate server, depending on the vendor’s specifications.

 This system allows users to update software automatically without extra expense.

 Many vendors provide WMS integrated with their ERP solutions.
 As a result, this system is known as one of the best warehouse management systems.